 Metro operates the St. Louis metropolitan region's public transportation system and includes MetroBus (public bus system), MetroLink (light rail system), and Metro Call-A-Ride (alternative mode of flexible passenger transportation that does not follow fixed routes or schedules).

 Metro Discounted Passes

-Full-time student semester passes are also available for purchase at parking and card services at a disounted student rate.
+- Full-time student semester passes are also available for purchase at parking and card services at a discounted student rate.

 Metro Transportation Options

-There is a MetroLink station located along Grand Boulevard between Chouteau Avenue and Highway 40.
-It is a few blocks away from either end of campus.
-THIS STATION IS CURRENTLY CLOSED.
+The closest MetroLink station is located on Grand Boulevard between Chouteau Avenue and Highway 40/Interstate 64.
 For schedule and information about this station please visit metro's page.